mohitb117/OMDB_API/README.md

-HOW TO BUILD APK for Demo App:
+HOW TO BUILD APK for Demo App

 1. Use Android Studio:
    I used Android Studio Config: